ryanleewatts/coding-project/README.md

 The Python script scrapes a list of all setlists for a certain band

 ### To use
-Go into the 'Scraper' folder and load up the python script.
+Go into the 'scraper' folder and load up the python script.

 You'll need to install:
 - pandas